jfspps/BodyBand/README.md

 ### Populating tblRepetition

-This table details the number of repetitions or 'reps' for a given band, detailed in the table tblBandStat.
+This table details the number of repetitions or 'reps' for a given band, and the band tension for a given rep. Bands can be doubled up or combined with other tensions and is a value which is ultimately determined by the user.
+It is assumed that the same units are (lbs or kg) are used throughout.

-### Populating tblBandStat

-This table details the type of band used, sometimes characterised by a colour code and always denoted by its tension.
-Details about whether to double over a single band is also recorded here.

 ### Populating tblSet